Rank-preserving geometric means of positive semi-definite matrices: A rank-preserving mean of an arbitrary number of matrices of

 {The construction presented in the previous section for two matrices is now extended to an arbitrary number of matrices.
 The main idea is to define a mean $p$-dimensional subspace and to bring all flat ellipsoids $A_1, \cdots, A_N$ to this mean subspace by a minimal rotation.
 In the common subspace, the problem boils down to compute the geometrical mean of $N$ matrices in $\mathrm{P_p}.$ The construction is achieved through the following three steps:}

 \begin{enumerate} \item Let $A_i=U_iR_i^2U_i^T$ for $1\leq i\leq N$.
 Suppose that the subspaces spanned by the columns of the $A_i$'s are enclosed in a geodesic ball of radius less than $\pi/(4\sqrt 2)$ in Gr(p,n).
-Then define the projector $W\in$ St(p,n) as a basis of their unique Karcher mean.
+Then define $W\in$ St(p,n) as an orthonormal basis of the unique Karcher mean of the $U_iU_i^T$'s.

 \item For each $i$, compute two bases $Y_i$ and $W_i$ of (respectively) span$(U_i)$ and span$(W)$ such that $d_\mathrm{St(p,n)}(Y_i,W_i) = d_{\mathrm{Gr(p,n)}} (\mathrm{span}(U_i), \mathrm{span}(W))$ i.e. solve problem \eqref{min:eq}.
 This is illustrated on Figure \ref{Fig2}.
 Let $S_i^2=Y_i^TA_iY_i$.
 The ellipsoid $A_i$ rotated to the mean subspace writes $ W_iS_i^2W_i^T\, . $